maximemoreillon/sonoff_pir/README.md

 # SONOFF PIR

 Custom firmware for SONOFFs fitted with a PIR motion sensor.
-The PIR motion sensor is connected to the exposed pin of SONOFF.
+The PIR motion sensor is connected to the exposed pin of SONOFF (14).

 ## Requirements